 Believe me: it’s hard, writing a novel.
 You try it.
 On second thought, don’t you dare: the competition is stiff enough as it is.

-Jamie Kirkpatrick is a writer and photographer with homes in Chestertown and Bethesda.
-His work has appeared in the Washington Post, the Baltimore Sun, the Philadelphia Inquirer, the Washington College Alumni Magazine, and American Cowboy Magazine.
+Jamie Kirkpatrick is a writer and photographer with a home in Chestertown.
+His work has appeared in the Washington Post, the Baltimore Sun, the Philadelphia Inquirer, the Pittsburgh Post-Gazette, the Washington College Alumni Magazine, and American Cowboy Magazine.

 Two collections of his essays (“Musing Right Along” and “I’ll Be Right Back”) are available on Amazon.
 Jamie’s website is www.musingjamie.com.

 Don’t miss the latest!
 You can subscribe to The Chestertown Spy‘s free Daily Intelligence Report here.